 -Care in community, close to home.

--CDMP could reduce the burden by enhancing self
+-CDMP could reduce the burden by enhancing self-efficacy and motivation, and improving the health

 status of those with chronic diseases.